DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 ...
 ```

-4. To verify that your scraper can pass the tests, `cd` to the root of the repo, make sure you've activate the virtual environemnt, and then run the test:
+4. To verify that your scraper can pass the tests, `cd` to the root of the repo, make sure you've activate the virtual environment, and then run the test:

 ```bash
 cd path/to/root/of/this/repo #if you're not already here